Brian Urlacher Rookie Cards

 Brian Urlacher was a linebacker with great hands and speed, he was the type of football player that was expected to get a sack, he was expected to get the interception, the big hit, and when it came to crunch time everyone expected him to make it happen.

 Why did they expect that?
 Because that’s what he consistently delivered.

 Former coach Ron Rivera spoke with Writer Larry Mayer and said this about Brian,

 “…when necessary he would take over a game because that’s what Hall of Famers do.
 If there were victory and praise he would give it to others, and when there was blame to be placed he would take that on and that earned him the respect of his teammates.”

 Urlacher played all 13 seasons of his pro career with the Chicago Bears.
 Also worth noting, he is the 34th Hall of Famer representing the Bears, most of any team in the NFL as of 2018.

 Living near Chicago I was able to watch Brian’s entire career, I am a fan, to say the least.
-There is a total of 105 combined rookie and parallels for you super collectors out there.
+There is a total of 49 true rookie cards and 56 parallels for a total of 105 cards.
 For me, the base set RC’s!
 Let’s take a look!

 Official Rookie Cards of All-Time Great

 This post contains affiliate links through eBay Partner Network, links are attached to card titles.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.

 Overall a really nice card design.
 I’m not a fan of the practice uniforms but the card back gives collectors something very unique, it gives the Chicago Bears 1st Round Draft Picks for the last 10 years.